Strategic Budgeting: A Guide for Growth-Stage Companies

 - Forecast Flexibly: Keep adapting your forecast based on new business developments.
 Track budget-to-actual and forecast-to-actual separately to find areas for improvement or change.

-Two useful budgeting methods for startups are the Bottom-Up Approach and the Top-Down Approach.
+Two useful budgeting methods are the Bottom-Up Approach and the Top-Down Approach.
 Let’s take a look at them:

 Department leads forecast their expected costs based on strategic goals, promoting departmental ownership and challenging department leads to prioritize their needs, as opposed to their wants.
 This approach is best for companies with experienced department leads.